fkohl04/framework-performance/README.md

 computation advantage of Vertx can only be attributed to efficient processing of the requests, since in general all services had to process the same logic.

-Especially for lower request rates the node service requires muss less memory than all the JVM frameworks.
+Especially for lower request rates, the node service requires less memory than all the JVM frameworks.
 That is not surprising since the Java Runtime Environment is bigger than the Node Runtime.
 Depending on the scenario, this could be a big advantage.
-For example with the same memory one could host more instances of node containers than of JVM containers.
+For example, with the same memory one could host more instances of node containers than of JVM containers.

 Note: We have to be careful when comparing memory consumption of JVM services, because the JVM pre-allocates memory it does not actually use.
-Though the result is in the end the effect is the same: The container allocated memory that has to be available.
+Therefore, we are not measuring the memory allocated by the JVM, but the memory consumed by the whole container, which turned out to be a more meaningful metric.

-For each request count spring-reactive and especially spring consume more memory that all other frameworks.
+For each request count, spring-reactive and especially spring consume more memory that all other frameworks.
 At 500 req / sec each consumes nearly double the amount of the other frameworks with KTOR-CIO being an exception.

 ## Resume

 After all these numbers let us come back to our initial question.
-Many question during the development of software can not be answered generally and are very dependent on the use case.
+Many questions during the development of software can not be answered generally and are very dependent on the use case.
 Which framework to use and whether to use a non-blocking or a blocking one is surely one of them.
 But no worries, the question we want to answer is a different one:
 Are there differences between the performance of currently commonly used (JVM) frameworks?
-This question we can answer with a clear: Yes!
+This question we can answer with a definitive: Yes!

 Especially when you have strict requirements like